I just saw something up there on Fox says that the FBI says the shooter is the main focus of the investigation.

 You wouldn't believe.

-Uh it's not that I was offered things, not in a direct way, but I mean, implications were all over the place that I would be looked upon very, very favorably.
+It's not that I was offered things, not in a direct way, but I mean, implications were all over the place that I would be looked upon very, very favorably.

-But then even when I when it when I didn't join, they still tried and they came down and they were polite about it, and they tried to make their case.
+But then even when I didn't join, they still tried and they came down and they were polite about it.

-We're trying to establish a supermajority Republican Party across this country, and we've got to do it.
+We're trying to establish a super majority Republican Party across this country, and we've got to do it.

 We've got to get the Hispanics, and we've got to get this group, we've got to get that group.

-And I said, Well, that's fine, but be who you are when you do it.
+And I said, well, that's fine, but be who you are when you do it.

 That was my problem with it.